atelierbram/blog/content/select-menu-hashchange/index.md

     title:          Site-wide Navigation with Select Menu using window.onhashchange event
     type:           page
     sortOrder:      2
-    description:    Meta description of the index page
+    description:    Have a select-option with the right value on page refresh
 ---

 ## Site-wide Navigation with Select Menu using window.onhashchange event